exploratory-io/book/analytics/correlation_category.md

 ![](images/cor_by_category_matrix.png)

 ### "Positive Correlations" View
-"Positive Correlations" View displays the positive correlation value for each value pair.
+"Positive Correlations" View displays the most positive 100 correlations.
 You can click Column Header for Correlation to sort the data by Correlation value.

 ![](images/cor_by_category_positive.png)

 ### "Negative Correlations" View
-"Negative Correlations" View displays the negative correlation value for each value pair.
+"Negative Correlations" View displays the most negative 100 correlations...
 You can click Column Header for Correlation to sort the data by Correlation value.

 ![](images/cor_by_category_negative.png)